-It has a distinctly retro flavour, harking back to the earliest Honda cars of the 1970s, but the technology is bang up to date and in some cases even betters that fitted to £100,000+ models.
+It has a distinctly retro flavour, harking back to the earliest Honda cars of the 1970s, but the technology is bang up to date and in some cases even better than can be found fitted to £100,000+ models.
 In an effort to outdo Tesla, the Honda even has a setting to turn the dashboard into a virtual fish tank.

 But all this style comes at a price.
-It might seem cheap compared to those big Teslas and the other posh brands, but the Honda’s base price of just over £26,000 seems a bit steep compared to other small electric cars with similar (or even better) battery capaicties.
+It might seem cheap compared to those big Teslas and the other posh brands, but the Honda’s base price of £36,920 seems very steep compared to other small electric cars with similar (or even better) battery capacities.

 This means there are some compromises.
 Firstly it’s just a four seater, and the boot is tiny.
 More crucially for an electric car, the range is between 125 and 137 miles, depending on which wheels you choose, as the bling rims create more drag and sap the power.
+We've actually struggled to get the range meter into three figures on most charges - that's a bit of a shock after being in other rival EVs.
 That’s not that impressive a figure by modern standards but the e is conceived as a commuter car rather than a long-distance cruiser, so Honda made the decision to save costs and weight by keeping the battery to a size which fits the brief.

-To make up for the small battery, Honda has made it quick and easy to use the fastest chargers in public when you are on a long journey, and a DC feed at a 100kW rapid point takes just half an hour to get to 80%, and not much more on the more common 50kW units.
+To make up for the small battery, Honda has made it quick and easy to charge in public when you are on a long journey.
+It can accept a DC charge at a maximum rate of 65kW, which means it takes around half an hour to get to 80% when connected to a 100kW charger, and not much more on the more common 50kW units.

 Another advantage of the rear wheels being driven is that there’s no complicated connections to the front, allowing Honda’s engineers to give the e a really tight turning circle.
 It’s just 8.6 metres kerb to kerb – barely any bigger than the car itself and rivalling London black cabs for its U-turn ability.
 It makes parking (almost) a joy too.